matsim-vsp/covid-sim/src/assets/index-bottom.md

-## Other COVID-19 scenario simulations on the web
+## Other COVID-19 ressources on the web

 Many other teams worldwide are working on COVID-19 simulations, here are a few that we are aware of.